kathysledge/smig/docs/index.md

 ## Why smig?

-### If you're evaluating tools
+### If you’re evaluating tools

 **smig** is the only migration tool built specifically for SurrealDB 3.
-It understands SurrealDB's unique features:
+It understands SurrealDB’s unique features:

-- **Graph relations** — First-class support for SurrealDB's relation tables
+- **Graph relations** — First-class support for SurrealDB’s relation tables
 - **Vector indexes** — HNSW and MTREE for AI/ML similarity search
 - **Full-text search** — Custom analyzers with tokenizers and filters
 - **Multi-model** — Tables, documents, and graphs in one schema

-### If you're a developer
+### If you’re a developer

 The API is designed to feel natural: